 In the prehospital arena, studies such as the one looking at using whole blood on helicopters clear local ethics boards with similar ease owing to a culture of research and innovation which has been allowed to take root and flourish.
 Another approach from the Royal London Hospital has been to display notices in the ED waiting room to inform patients that they may be enrolled into clinical studies and therefore consent is presumed unless patients specifically request opt-outs.
 Furthermore, trauma systems research into the development of refined triage tools may require cluster randomisation of entire communities and neighbourhoods.
 Presumed community consent is surely the only way to make all this feasible.

 From spring 2020 UK citizens will have to get used to a similar opt-out principle with regards to organ donation.
 It would therefore be unsurprising if presumed consent became the default position for a wider scope of emergency clinical trials in years to come.

-Obi Nnajiuba is a British surgical resident and current PhD student with a specialist interest in trauma, acute care, prehospital care, triage, mass casualty events and trauma systems.
+Obi Nnajiuba is a British general surgical resident with a specialist interest in trauma, acute care, prehospital care, triage, mass casualty events and trauma systems.
 His postgraduate qualifications include an MSc in Trauma Sciences and membership of the Royal College of Surgeons of England.
 He is also a registered Motorsport UK physician, providing trackside advanced trauma care to competitors at world famous motor-racing circuits such as Brands Hatch, Goodwood and Silverstone.